What is FaceAR Platform?

 Currently, our FaceAR Platform includes the Face Filters SDK, Face Beautification SDK, the Avatar component and designer tools, i.e. the Filter Editor and Effect Viewer.

 The document represents the most common feature use cases and possibilities of our technologies.
 The general term "the Banuba SDK" is used to refer both to the Face Filters SDK and Face Beautification SDK.

 Based on a particular business case developers are introduced to different feature scope.
 Email us to email@example.com in case you want to access a feature listed in this document yet not covered within your current licensing plan.

 Welcome to the Banuba SDK.
 This document is designed to help you get started with the Banuba SDK and guide you all the way through to advanced concepts and examples for developing your augmented reality project.

 How to read this Documentation:

 - View the samples.
 The Banuba SDK is delivered with examples featuring complete feature-rich SDK applications for each platform.
 They cover a variety of real-life use cases and give a comprehensive overview of how to run and use the SDK.

 - Setup your project based on the examples provided.

 - Create your own effects.
-You can construct, configure and preview your effects quickly using our Effect Constructor and Effect Viewer tools.
+You can construct, configure and preview your effects quickly using our Filter Editor and Effect Viewer tools.
 The Effect construction section provides a detailed description of the effect construction process and tools' usage.

 Architecture of the Banuba SDK